RetroMaximus/OverBlast-Alpha/README.md

 Read Me Document contains most recent fixes and additions.
 For known bugs scroll to the bottom.

 - Recent fixes and additions

+ Fixes 3/10/2020
+ -	Will overwrite data of newly selected sequence with previously selected data.
+(Fixed)
+ - 	Many small fixes across the whole patch.

 Fixes 2/15/2020
 - 	Songbuilder data is written properly for 16 items in the playlist.
 Still a bit buggy when changing pages on the song playlist
 -	Remove unneeded code from SequencerTrk